2016-17 Assessment FAQ

-Tennessee teachers will be involved in writing test items for the 2016-17 school year and beyond.
-There will be an item writer workshop in October and another in the spring.
+Tennessee teachers have been involved in writing test items for the 2016-17 school year and will continue to do so for future years.
+There was an item writer workshop in October 2016 and will be another this spring.
 These workshops will train teachers to write items that will eventually be on the field test and operational tests.

 Tennessee teachers will continue to be involved in the item review, bias and sensitivity review, accessibility review, and rangefinding processes as they have been to date.
 Also, both educators and community members participate in the standards setting process.